EtchedPixels/EmulatorKit/README.md

 https://github.com/RC2014Z80/RC2014/tree/master/CPM

 Remember to unzip the image before putting it on the virtual cf card.

+The Z80MB64 and Z80SBC are built around a battery backed RAM image rather than a ROM.
+To start copy the Z80SBCLD.BIN file to your 'ROM' file and then bootstrap as per the instructions.
+At any point when you use ctrl-\ to exit the system will save the full memory image back to the ROM file (unless marked read only), so you can do the full bootstrap.
+Alternatively you can start from the SCM monitor or similar.
+These boards default to the bitbang serial interface, unless an SIO or ACIA is specified.

 ## RBC (ex N8VEM) Mark 2 Emulator